 Disability Isn’t a Dirty Word | Part 1

-(The words we use to describe our experience of having a chronic health condition aren’t just words, they can also be bridges to connect us with others, tools to help us get what we need, and sources of power that give us strength to carry on.
-That being said, they can also be walls that separate us from others and markers of shame.
-This is the first in a series of posts that explore the different meanings of the controversial word "disability".
-My hope is that it will expand the way you think about your chronic health condition and help you feel more confident when talking about yourself.)
+The words we use to describe our chronic health condition aren’t just words, they are bridges that connect us with others, tools that help us get what we need, and sources of power that give us strength to carry on.
+They can also be markers of shame and walls separating us from others.
+This is the second in a series of posts that explores the different meanings of the controversial word "disability".
+My hope is that it will expand the way you think about your chronic health condition and help you feel more confident talking about yourself.